-This will dramatically improve their overall experience, along with those who care for them, and help to keep them out of hospital.
+This will improve your overall experience, and the experience of those who care for you, and help to keep you out of hospital.

-The safe zones provided by national charity The Children's Society, which will work in partnership with local charities Bolton Lads and Girls Club, Manchester Youth Zone and 42nd Street.
+The safe zones are provided by national charity The Children's Society, who are working in partnership with local charities: Bolton Lads and Girls Club, Manchester Youth Zone and 42nd Street.

-They will be run by experienced staff from the above charities, who will provide you with appropriate support and advice.
-In addition, support will also be provided to parents and carers to help with your mental health.
+They are run by experienced staff from those charities, who will provide you with appropriate support and advice.
+In addition, support will also be provided to your parents and carers to help with your mental health.

 If you're aged 13 to 18 years, you'll be referred to the safe zones by crisis care pathway partners, the rapid response teams, community child and adolescent mental health service (CAMHS) teams and mental health liaison services; who work in partnership with accident and emergency teams.

 The safe zones are in four locations across Greater Manchester and if required they can support you online, in a virtual manner.

 The safe zone team provides short-term interventions, including tailor-made sessions which meet your needs, with practical sessions to get to know you.
 The activities encourage talking and participation and are planned to support your journey towards wellbeing, over a period of several weeks.

 To work effectively with you, and to support referring services, the safe zone team is available across extended hours, seven days a week.